drewdiver/Bash-Support.sh/README.md

 Copy the Bash Support folder to your `~/Library/Application Support/BBEdit/Clippings` directory.

-## Usage

-When working with a shell file, you can begin typing `File Header` and it will generate the following:
+When working with a shell file, you can begin typing `File Header` or selecting from Menu > Clippings > Bash Support > Comments and it will generate the following:

 ```
 #!/bin/bash -